wix/wix-ui/packages/wix-ui-core/src/components/file-picker-button/COMPONENT_SPEC.md

 # FilePickerButton

-FilePickerButton is a component that opens system browser dialog for choosing files to upload.
-Native file input is hard to style.
+FilePickerButton component is a stylable button that opens system browser dialog for choosing files to upload.

 ## Elements